You can access almost all of the library’s electronic databases and their contents from off-campus.

 If you have any questions regarding how to use or how to find a particular resource, feel free to contact me.

-Mark your calendars!
-The 4th OURFA2M2 Conference will be held on November 18-19, 2023.
+The 5th OURFA2M2 Conference will be held on February 8-9, 2025.

 Please share our flier with your school, organization, students, friends, enemies, family, pets, or anyone else you think might be interested!
 This flier is not year specific, so you can put it on your website, put it on your office door, put it on your department bulletin board, all without worrying about it becoming out of date.
 PDF HERE

-Students interview women who use math or statistics in their career and share their experiences/stories in an essay
+Students interview women who use math or statistics in their career and share their experiences/stories in an essay.

-Open to middle school, high school, and undergraduate students
+Open to middle school, high school, and undergraduate students.

 SIAM-Simons Undergraduate Summer Research Program